CFields651/fundclass/README.md

 curl -s "http://api.openweathermap.org/data/2.5/weather?zip=55427,us&units=imperial&APPID=< your api key here >

 Session #2 BASH command line from codeacademy:
+- HOMEWORK: Do the first three sessions of this codeacademy tutorial: https://www.codecademy.com/learn/learn-the-command-line
 - Navigation: pwd, ls, cd, cd .., mkdir, touch
 - Manipulation: ls -alt, cat, cp, mv, rm, rm -r
 - Redirection: > (write), >> (append), | (pipe), sort, uniq, grep, grep -R, sed 's/text to find/text to replace it with/g' filename.txt
 - from me: don't forget the 'cd' simply takes you back to your 'home' directory

 Session #3 BASH scripts
-- Do lessons 1, 2 and 3 from http://ryanstutorials.net/bash-scripting-tutorial/
+- HOMEWORK: Do lessons 1, 2 and 3 from http://ryanstutorials.net/bash-scripting-tutorial/
 -   On lesson 3 you should stop when you get to the 'Reading from STDin' section